chibisnorlax/acnhfaq/index.md

 ver.
 1.0

 ### This page is under construction!
 Welcome to the unofficial Animal Crossing: New Horizons Frequently Asked Questions page!
 This page serves to answer many of the frequently asked questions about the game.
 This page is **not affiliated** with Nintendo.
+This page is current through version 1.5.1 of the game.

 ## Navigation
 - [Island Development](#island-development)